aaronparker/aaronparker.github.io/_posts/2019-04-18-goodbye-wordpress-hello-jekyll.md

 Apart from the aforementioned ImageOptim, here's what I'm using to write an maintain my site:

-* Git / [GutHub Desktop](https://desktop.github.com/) - the site is now maintained in a Git respository hosted on GitHub and served from GitHub Pages, thus I have a framework to version the site and track changes.
+* Git / [GitHub Desktop](https://desktop.github.com/) - the site is now maintained in a Git respository hosted on GitHub and served from GitHub Pages, thus I have a framework to version the site and track changes.
 My site is now code.
 * [iA Writer](https://ia.net/writer/) - while VSCode is great for Markdown, a dedicated Markdown writing app provides a few extra features including spell check and tools to add Markdown elements that I haven't memorised yet
 * [Visual Studio Code](https://code.visualstudio.com/) - I use this for all my code on macOS or Windows and a Jekyll site now fits within the same workflow.
 VSCode supports Markdown out of the box and of course supports Ruby and YAML used by Jeykll.
 A [markdownlint extension](https://marketplace.visualstudio.com/items?itemName=DavidAnson.vscode-markdownlint) helps with ensure that your Markdown is clean.